Soliah/chef-timezone/README.md

 ## Requirements

-Only tested on Ubuntu 14.04, but should work on earlier versions.
+Only tested to be working on the following Ubuntu and Debian versions below, but may work on earlier versions too.

+- Ubuntu 14.04
+- Ubuntu 12.04
+- Debian 8.2
+- Debian 8.1
+- Debian 8.0

 ## Attributes